OZTaekOppa/lrsv_oysters/README.md

 # lrsv_oysters
 **Long Read Structural Variations (LRSV) for Oysters**

 In line with the FAIR principles (Findable, Accessible, Interoperable, and Reusable), the authors have provided a collection of scripts for analyzing structural variations in *Crassostrea gigas* PacBio reads.
 These scripts focus on read-mapping alignment-based approaches.
 However, a single script that focuses on assembly-based whole genome assembly (MUM&Co).
+For a subprocess of this analysis, please see [this link](https://github.com/MSjeon27/lrsv_oysters)

 ## Brief Background